Sodagreenmario/GrabCut/README.md

 # GrabCut
-A implementation of GrabCut segmentation algorithm.
+An implementation of GrabCut segmentation algorithm.